Whatsapp Icon

 What causes melanoma?

 Melanoma is caused by skin cells that develop damage to their DNA.
-This damage can lead to mutations that cause the cells to grow uncontrollably and form malignant tumors.
+This damage can lead to mutations that cause the cells to grow uncontrollably and form malignant tumours.
 The exact cause of DNA damage varies, but it is often associated with UV radiation from sunlight or tanning beds.
 However, melanoma can also occur on parts of the body not ordinarily exposed to sunlight, indicating other factors may contribute to its development.

 How is melanoma diagnosed?